arcdev1/theme-cnsc-fepoc/README.md

 ## Getting Started

-To get started you need to follow three important steps:
+To get started make sure you have Admin rights on your machine and follow these three important steps:

 1. Install the prerequistites
 2. Clone this repo